AndiKod/racoon.vim/README.md

 e.g: To create "./src/pages/about.md" place the cursor inside NerdTree, press `m` to "modify" something then `a` to "add" a file or/and folder.
 At the bottom of the screen you will see the prompt where you can write the full path from where you are.
 The intermediate folders will be created if non-existant.

-### Jump to specific files & more

-`<leader>ff` [F]ind[F]iles with [FzF](https://github.com/junegunn/fzf.vim) FuzzyFinder inside the current project folder, but also way more!
-Check the vimrc and their docs.
-Add your own preferred bindings, as I had just scrathed the surface.

-#### Visualize opened buffers & cycle

-The [vim-buftabline](https://github.com/ap/vim-buftabline) pluging does just that.
-Opened buffers will be visually listed at the top of the screen as tabs-like labels.
-In normal mode, the `<tab>` key will display/activate the next one _(shift+tab the previous)_ and the custom bind `<leader>x` will close the active buffer.

-#### Highlight webDev files + bonus

-Syntax highlight, auto-complete suggestions or documentation on hover will come from whatever is installed via specific coc-extensions or regular plugins.
-Most of time out of the box options are good enough.

-#### Format on save with Prettier

-The html, css, js/ts, formating is bound to `<C-s>`.
-It will format and save the file.
-At any other moment, the `:Prettier` custom command is available to do it 'on the fly'.
-See [coc-prettier](https://github.com/neoclide/coc-prettier)

-#### Live lint/hint ts, css, ...

-Just try some weird things, and TSServer or other might complain, with hints on what's wrong.
-In other contexts, hovering elements will give infos, plus the classic "gd for GoToDefinition" etc.

 #### Autocompletion and Snippets

 Comming from [coc-snippets](https://github.com/neoclide/coc-snippets), other coc-extensions and plugins, quite some snippets are actives and `<tab>` will expand them, while `<c-p>` or `<c-n>` will move on the previous or next suggestion.